Antica Corte Pallavicina: the secret of culatello's perfection

 Here he breeds rare black pigs, established a culatello museum, and he transformed food from subsistence to pleasure at Cavallino Bianco, for sure one of the best Michelin starred restaurants in Emilia Romagna.

-If you expect to see Spigaroli in the dining room for selfies you'll get disappointed.
+If you expect to see Spigaroli in the dining room for selfies you'll be disappointed.

 It's easy to find him near the kitchen, giving directions to his trusted staff or taking care of flouring a wooden board of ravioli.